JupiMrNight/jupiteleapp/README.md

 ### User Notifications
 The chat displays system messages when users join or leave the chat room.

+### Online view
+The chat room displays when users are online.

 ## Customization

 You can customize the app by: